ivicajukic-atia/Lemax_Test_Assignment/README.md

 ## HealthChecks

-In Program.cs, health checks are configured to monitor the application's health status -**Self Check:** A basic health check to ensure the service is running.
+In Program.cs, health checks are configured to monitor the application's health status
+- **Self Check:** A basic health check to ensure the service is running.
--**Additional Checks:** Other health checks can be added as needed, such as database connectivity checks.
+- **Additional Checks:** Other health checks can be added as needed (such as database connectivity checks).

 ## Middleware Configuration

--**DummyAuthMiddleware::** Simulates authentication for testing purposes.
+- **DummyAuthMiddleware::** Simulates authentication for testing purposes.
--**GlobalExceptionHandlingMiddleware::** Handles unhandled exceptions, logs errors, and provides a standardized JSON error response.
+- **GlobalExceptionHandlingMiddleware::** Handles unhandled exceptions, logs errors, and provides a standardized JSON error response.

 ## Testing
 - **TestData.cs:**  This file includes sample hotel data for use in unit tests.